Popular Car Features You’ll Never See Again

 One nice thing about electronic parking brakes?
 They can often be programmed to automatically engage when parking—which saves wear and tear on the transmission when parking on hills, since the weight of the car won’t be borne solely by that transmission.

 Power antennas were one of the least-reliable features on a car.
-They always seem to break—especially in colder climates where they are likely to be frozen shut by snow and ice.
+They always seemed to break—especially in colder climates where they were likely to be frozen shut by snow and ice.
 Power antennas were a feature that was necessary when pulling in distant radio stations was a priority.
 With modern digital broadcasting, as well as satellite radio, the tall antenna is often replaced by a small plastic “shark-fin” antenna on the roof of the car or even a wire embedded into the windshield glass.
 This improves both radio reception and aerodynamics.

 Before air conditioning was standard, the only way to drive on a hot day was with lowered windows.
 On many older cars, there was a second window on the front doors near the side mirror that would rotate open or closed, allowing fresh air to be directed right at the driver’s or passenger’s face.
 Even with the other windows closed, a bit of cool fresh air on the face makes driving so much better.